-Watch Out Worcester takes place on the opening day of the Three Choirs Festival and as part of both events, at 3.10pm, you can take time to see a short dance performance in the lovely riverside setting of Worcester Cathedral's west garden.
+Watch Out Worcester takes place on the opening day of the Three Choirs Festival and as part of both events, at around 3pm, you can see Emily May Dance Theatre, Encompass Collective, and Dancefest's Chance to Dance Company in the riverside setting of Worcester Cathedral's west garden.

 Worcestershire Resource Exchange (part of the Duckworth Worcestershire Trust) will be creating an installation piece entitled 'Portal' made from thousands paper feathers, all individually cut and made from reclaimed materials.

 Worcester-born DJ Ed Steelefox will mix a musical response to the incredible space to create a thoughtful and reflective soundtrack to the coming-and-goings of the visitors and special guests.